ryanpei/cube.js/docs/content/Schema/Advanced/Code-Reusability-Export-and-Import.md

 In Cube.js, your data schema is code, and code is much easier to manage when it is in small, digestible chunks.
-It is best practice to keep files small and containing only relevant and not duplicated code.
+It is best practice to keep files small and containing only relevant and non-duplicated code.
 As your data schema grows, maintaining and debugging is much easier with a well-organized codebase.

 Cube.js supports ES6 style [`export`][mdn-js-es6-export] and